RajanDhamala/What-i_Learned_Today/Learned.md

 date:2024/10/01 exam finished of the 2nd semester planning to learn backend and next js after jew projects in react..

 date:2024/10/02 Today, I made significant progress in Node.js, working with Mongoose and integrating React with a backend API.
 This README outlines the concepts and practices I learned, including backend API development with Node.js and making API calls from React.

+date:2024/10/03 today i made rotes and used multers and other different services in node js